partiql/partiql-docs/drafts/LET-DRAFT.md

 1. PartiQL spec: https://partiql.org/assets/PartiQL-Specification.pdf
 2. Github RFC on LET: https://github.com/partiql/partiql-spec/issues/15
-3. Paraphrasing Almann’s analogy to have a initial overview of `LET` (FROM-LET): (Hopefully I get those right...)
+3. Paraphrasing Almann’s analogy to have a initial overview of `LET` (FROM-LET):
     1. `LET` is similar to `CROSS JOIN` with one critical difference, `LET` will never increase the cardinality of the result, whereas `CROSS JOIN` may increase the cardinality.
     2. `LET` should be treated exactly as `CROSS JOIN` against a singleton. i.e `(a1, b1, c1)x(a2, b2, c2) vs. (a1, b1, c1)x((a2, b2, c2))`
     3. `LET` is a one-to-one mapping,  it takes the environment as an input and amends that environment, whereas `CROSS JOIN` is a flatten map, it takes the environment as an input, amends that environment, and flattens the result.